The finance ministers of the Eurozone make up the Eurogroup, a body that exerts political control over the Euro in order to manage its stability.

 The Cypriot tax regime will not change in any other way and Cypriot companies will still benefit from the various tax exemptions previously available.
 These include full participation exemption on capital gains, full participation exemption on income from dividends, withholding tax exemption for dividends, interest and royalties, no thin cap rules, no CFC rules, no exit charges, tax reduction on royalty income, and thin margin taxation for interest income.

 As a result the Cypriot tax regime remains favourable to foreign investors.
-Although the banking sector is under stress, the country is still one of the lowest corporation tax jurisdictions in the EU and international business can therefore still operate fully and successfully in the country.
+Although the banking sector is under stress, the country is still one of the lowest corporate tax jurisdictions in the EU and international business can therefore still operate fully and successfully in the country.